alirezaghafarollahi/Lammps/README.md

 # Lammps
  Lammps is a software tool used for molecular dynamics simulations.

-## Steps to perform simulations
+## Steps to perform a lammps simulations
-There are common steps which should be followd in every atomistic simulation.
+There are common steps which should be followed in every lammps atomistic simulation.

 - Define units and boundary conditions
-- Define geometry depending on the crystal structure
+- Define geometry
 - Define potential parameters including pair/coeff and pair/style
-- Define compute, thermo, and dump styles
+- Define compute, thermo, and dump parameters
 - Define energy minimization scheme, "cg" or "fire", and parameters such as energy and force criteria.
-Good values for energy criteri is 0 and for force is 1e-5.
 - Perform the minimization using minimize for 0k and run for finite temperature simulations.

 Here is an example code